 Yin Yoga is a wonderful complementary practice to other styles of yoga like Vinyasa, Hatha and Ashtanga.
 All of these practices help us begin to strip away the layers of stress our bodies hold from the daily pressures of living in this fast-paced, stimulating, and multi-tasking culture.
 Just as more active yoga practices help build strength and flexibility in the muscles, Yin Yoga helps build strength and flexibility in the body’s connective tissue through gentle, long-held postures.
 It is a healing, rejuvenating and restorative practice also well-suited for athletes to aid recovery from the rigors of their sport.
 This class, conducted in a candlelit room, includes gentle Yin poses, which are held for several minutes to give the muscles and connective tissue time to release tension, as well as more energetic Yang poses to keep the energy flowing.
 It is a non-rigorous, meditative practice that allows us to explore and connect with inner stillness and quietude; it is intended to help relieve not only the physical, but also the energetic, mental and emotional effects of our everyday stresses.
 The practice is complemented by the use of therapeutic essential oils.
 Our Candlelight Yin Yoga classes are currently offered on a monthly basis, on Saturday afternoons from 4.00-5.30 pm.
 Please check our Events page for information about upcoming Candlelight Yin Yoga classes.

 Chinese Martial Arts Strength Training:

 This strength training class is a fusion of eastern and western fitness regimens designed to change the body from the inside out.
-Originally developed as a physical conditioning program for the advanced martial arts, the program build sthe strength, coordination, stamina and flexibility required for demanding physical exercise.
+Originally developed as a physical conditioning program for the advanced martial arts, the program builds the strength, coordination, stamina and flexibility required for demanding physical exercise.
 Using a combination of isometric and aerobic body movements to tone and condition the body, the class combines both aerobic and anaerobic exercises to create a workout that strengthens the body’s cardiovascular system, core muscles and tendons while gradually toning the skin and superficial muscles.
-Since it requires very little space, no weights or equipment and it’s fun, once you learn the principles and practice you can take it with you anywhere and practice your entire life.
+It requires very little space, no weights or equipment, and it’s fun.
+Once you learn the principles and practice you can take it with you anywhere and practice your entire life.